mlcommons/medperf/docs/mlcube_data.md

 ## How to run:
 This template was built in a way it works out of the box.
 You can follow the next steps to get started:

-1. Clone the repository
+1. Clone the repository.
-2. Navigate to the `mlcube_examples` directory within the repository
+2. Navigate to the `mlcube_examples` directory within the repository with
    ```bash
    cd mlcube_examples
    ```